Ationet/ationetdocs/ATIONet Network User Manual.md

 ### Identifications Providers
 ### Installations
-In ATIONet, the fact that a technician places an identifier refers to Installations.
+In ATIONet, the fact that identifier needs to be placed by a technician is known as **Installations**.

-In this section you can consult all the installations carried out, listed by Date, Work Order, the identifications placed, the vehicle in which the identification was placed, the deposit from which the identification was removed and the technician who placed it.
+In this section you can consult all the installations carried out, listed by Date, Work Order, the identifications installed, the vehicle in which the identification was installed, the deposit from which the identification was removed and the technician who installed it.

 ![Installations](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Installation.PNG)